RocketChat/Rocket.Chat.Electron/.github/ISSUE_TEMPLATE.md

 Thanks for opening an issue!
 A few things to keep in mind:

 - Before reporting a bug, please try reproducing your issue with the latest version.
-- Please verify that the bug is related to the Rocket.Chat Desktop app, and NOT the main web app by testing in Chrome/Firefox.
+- Please verify that the bug is related to the desktop app, and NOT the main web app by testing in Chrome/Firefox.
-- If the issue occurs in the browser, report to github.com/RocketChat/Rocket.Chat instead -->
+- If the issue occurs in the browser, report to https://github.com/RocketChat/Rocket.Chat instead -->

 ## My Setup